lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 The coefficients at
 positions from 1 to 15 are the *natural* coefficients of the inequality.
-By renorming, we assume that the first, Ingleton coefficient is exactly one, and can request that coefficients 12 to 15 are zero as well.
+By renorming, we assume that the first, Ingleton coefficient is exactly one, and the flatness of *a,b,c,d* means that coefficients 12 to 15 are zero as well.
 Writing the above inequalities as columns, the &quot;LP variables&quot; &lambda;<sub>1</sub>, ..., &lambda;<sub>K</sub> are just the non-negative
 combining values.
 These conditions are collected in the table below: